 The first step to a successful internet marketing plan is to define who your ideal audience is.
-The clarity to this question will guide you along to make inform decisions that will accelerate your progress level.
+The clarity of this question will guide you along to make informed decisions that will accelerate your progress level.

-The more you narrow down your audience to a specific group of people, the easier it becomes to create contents that are tailored to their needs and wants.
+The more you narrow down your audience to a specific group of people.
+The easier it becomes to create content that is tailored to their needs and wants.

 Take CopyBlogger for an example.

-Brian Clark creates a blog for those struggling to write amazing captivating content – those who want to shape their writing skill and make the best out of it.
+Brian Clark creates a blog for those struggling to write amazing captivating content.
+Those who want to shape their writing skill and make the best out of them.
 He knew exactly those he created the blog for.

 There are no better ways to define your audience than that.

-Instead of the regular blogging tips blog we all know that talks on everything blogging, writing, a bit of SEO, WordPress related, how to make money blogging etc…
+Instead of the regular blogging tips blog that talks about everything blogging.
+Writing, and a bit of SEO, WordPress related, how to make money blogging, etc…

-Brian Clark crafted out copywriting from all these and make it a stand-alone topic of discussion.
+Brian Clark crafted copywriting from all these and make it a stand-alone topic of discussion.

-This makes it easier to regularly generates articles ideas that compliment each other and your audience too, already know what to expect from coming down to your blog.
+This makes it easier to regularly generates articles and ideas that compliment each other.
+Your audience already knows what to expect from coming down to your blog.

-Define your audience from day 1, know exactly who you’re writing for and why you need to write to such a person.
-This becomes important to do, as it will provide the direction you’ll need to follow in marketing your blog for better traffic and revenue growth.
+Define your audience from day 1.
+Know exactly who you’re writing for and why you need to write to such a person.
+This becomes important to do, as it will provide the direction you’ll need to follow.
+It helps in marketing your blog for better traffic and revenue growth.

 Hey, look here!

-I don’t know what you’ve been feed with.
+I don’t know what you’ve been fed with.

-But the truth is if you care about quality traffic that takes positive actions on your blog, traffic that finds you wherever your website is located.
+But the truth is if you care about quality traffic that takes positive actions on your blog.
+The kind of traffic that finds you wherever your website is located.

-Not that kind of traffic you’re chasing around with your hard earned money, energy, time and abundant of resources – you’ll need a good chunk of your website visitors to come from the search engines.
+Not that kind of traffic you’re chasing around with your hard-earned money, energy, time, and abundance of resources.
+You’ll need a good chunk of your website visitors to come from search engines.

-Don’t quote me wrong here; social traffic is great, PPC is one of a kind – you get what you pay for – I too have had a bit of social traffic share in the past, present and will surely do in the future.
+Don’t quote me wrong here; social traffic is great, and PPC is one of a kind – you get what you pay for.
+I have had a bit of social traffic share in the past, and present, and will surely do in the future.

 But let’s face it; nothing could be compared to organic search traffic when it comes to measuring the quality of website traffic.
-You get rewarded for the one-time efforts you put in producing that great piece of evergreen SEO optimized content for a long period.
+You get rewarded for the one-time efforts you put in publishing SEO-optimized content for a long period.

-According to Rand Fishkin of Moz in one of his publication for ProBlogger.net he said:
+According to Rand Fishkin of Moz in one of his publications for ProBlogger.net he said:

 There are dozens of tactics already proven to be working towards attracting high-quality inbound links.

-But just like many smart link builders in the industry will tell you, the broken link building strategies is one of the easiest means of getting quality inbound links from authority sites.
+But just like many smart link builders in the industry will tell you.
+The broken link-building strategy is one of the easiest means of getting quality inbound links from authority sites.